Wood: Uses

+Production

+Global production of roundwood rose from 3.5 billion m³ in 2000 to 4 billion m³ in 2021.
+In 2021, wood fuel was the main product with a 49 percent share of the total (2 billion m³), followed by coniferous industrial roundwood with 30 percent (1.2 billion m³) and non-coniferous industrial roundwood with 21 percent (0.9 billion m³).
+Asia and the Americas are the two main producing regions, accounting for 29 and 28 percent of the total roundwood production, respectively; Africa and Europe have similar shares of 20–21 percent, while Oceania produces the remaining 2 percent.

 Fuel

 Wood has a long history of being used as fuel, which continues to this day, mostly in rural areas of the world.
 Hardwood is preferred over softwood because it creates less smoke and burns longer.
 Adding a woodstove or fireplace to a home is often felt to add ambiance and warmth.

 Pulpwood

 Pulpwood is wood that is raised specifically for use in making paper.

 Construction

 Wood has been an important construction material since humans began building shelters, houses and boats.
 Nearly all boats were made out of wood until the late 19th century, and wood remains in common use today in boat construction.
 Elm in particular was used for this purpose as it resisted decay as long as it was kept wet (it also served for water pipe before the advent of more modern plumbing).

 Wood to be used for construction work is commonly known as lumber in North America.
 Elsewhere, lumber usually refers to felled trees, and the word for sawn planks ready for use is timber.
-In Medieval Europe oak was the wood of choice for all wood construction, including beams, walls, doors, and floors.
+In medieval Europe oak was the wood of choice for all wood construction, including beams, walls, doors, and floors.
 Today a wider variety of woods is used: solid wood doors are often made from poplar, small-knotted pine, and Douglas fir.

 New domestic housing in many parts of the world today is commonly made from timber-framed construction.
 Engineered wood products are becoming a bigger part of the construction industry.
 They may be used in both residential and commercial buildings as structural and aesthetic materials.

 In buildings made of other materials, wood will still be found as a supporting material, especially in roof construction, in interior doors and their frames, and as exterior cladding.

 Wood is also commonly used as shuttering material to form the mold into which concrete is poured during reinforced concrete construction.